“Hawaii of Korea”? Does Jeju Island live up to its nickname?

 Jeju is gorgeous on its own accord, and doesn’t need a tagline to justify its beauty.

 We've put together this article with our best advice and itinerary suggestions to help you start planning your every own vacation to Jeju island.
-But before you pack your bags and book your flights, don't forget to do this.. you'll thank us later.
+But before you pack your bags and book your flights, don't forget to do this... you'll thank us later.

 Our trip to Jeju was over a holiday weekend, so flights were hard to come by.
 In fact, we were only able to get a return flight and had to get there by ferry.